ccjmne/blog/content/thoughts/the-hidden-value-of-the-job-web-done.md

 One simple job scheduled, discussed, planned and delivered on time is a success story.

-If a team consistently handle these straightforward tasks in that manner, don't make [the mistake of assuming they look good because their tasks are easy](https://en.wikipedia.org/wiki/Post_hoc_ergo_propter_hoc): **their tasks are easy because they are that good**.
+If a team consistently handles these straightforward tasks in that manner, don't make [the mistake of assuming they look good because their tasks are easy](https://en.wikipedia.org/wiki/Post_hoc_ergo_propter_hoc): **their tasks are easy because they are that good**.
 They're giving you the value they sold you on; in many contexts in the software industry, that is quite a great value.

-Celebrate, encourage, analyse and emulate these blueprints for success: this is where you can most reliably ensure your department is more reminiscent of an [icebreaker](https://en.wikipedia.org/wiki/Icebreaker) steadily and reliably ploughing its way through the Arctic, rather than a leaky [oil tanker](https://en.wikipedia.org/wiki/Oil_tanker) spilling its noxious entrails
+Celebrate, encourage, analyse and emulate these blueprints for success: this is where you can most reliably ensure your department will be more reminiscent of an [icebreaker](https://en.wikipedia.org/wiki/Icebreaker) steadily and reliably ploughing its way through the Arctic, rather than a leaky [oil tanker](https://en.wikipedia.org/wiki/Oil_tanker) spilling its noxious entrails